there-is-no-sp00n/The-Robot-Shop-w-GUI/README.md

  An order CAN ONLY BE created after a robot model, sales associate, and customer has been created.

- After creating the robot model, sales associate, and customer the user MUST BE SURE TO PICK THEM in the order window.
+ After creating the robot model, sales associate, and customer, the user MUST BE SURE TO PICK THEM in the order window.

- Otherwise the program will crash.
+ If an order is initialized with blank data, the program will CEASE TO FUNCTION